kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
-It won't impact already running workloads because it is an opt-in feature in apiserver and scheduler.
+It won't impact already running workloads because it is an opt-in feature in kube-apiserver and kube-scheduler.
 But during a rolling upgrade, if some apiservers have not enabled the feature, they will not be able to accept and store the field "MatchLabelKeys" and the pods associated with these apiservers will not be able to use this feature.
 As a result, pods belonging to the